-Providing data from past rides, they asked the data scientist community on Kaggle to design the best machine learning (ML) model to predict the fare of their taxi rides.
+Providing data from past rides, they asked the data scientist community on Kaggle to design the best taxi fare prediction machine learning model.
 This post walks through how we developed our ML model, deployed it in real time, and built a web application for anyone to use it.

 When we first discovered the raw data, we were quite disappointed.
 It appeared to contain only a handful of features: the location and time of the pickup, the location of the drop-off point, and the number of passengers.
 But when we started digging deeper, we actually unveiled some interesting findings:

 - Some people take round trips that can last for up to five hours and cost more than $800 (one could easily have rented a private limo with a driver for the same amount).

 - A trip inside Manhattan might hurt your pocket a lot more than an airport ride (reaching up to $400, while a trip to an airport has a flat rate)

 Initially, we expected distance to be the main factor impacting the fare.
 But as shown in the plot below, the relationship between the two is not so straightforward (read: linear).

 As you can expect in real life, we discovered multiple cases of bad data.
 For instance, over five years of history, there were more than 100,000 cases of rides above 300 kilometers.
 We found funny outliers like rides costing $94,000 and rides to the bottom of the Hudson River, which is something that you don’t want your model to learn from, do you?
 You want to give it only good, reasonable examples to learn from.
 So we started by identifying and filtering out this dirty data.